 \section{Introduction}

-How do markets reach consensus on prices?
+How do agents reach consensus on prices in realistic noisy environments?
 This is the central theme of this paper.
 Traders interact with one another and \emph{learn} from their own environment.
 While learning and interaction can be modelled satisfactorily, the introduction of noise complicates the choice of a framework and model.
 Furthermore, the choice of discrete or continuous time expands this issue.
 Our aim is to propose new models of interaction and learning where noise is a significant feature in discrete time.
 These new models of learning and interaction entail agents who observe actions of other traders and update their own beliefs.
 Repeated interaction can in certain cases lead to consensus on a particular value of a tradeable commodity.
 Interaction models should take into account the environment of trading.